-We need to lift this cap so that everyone who makes over $250,000 a year pays the same percentage of their income into Social Security as the middle class and working families.
+- Lift the cap so that everyone who makes over $250,000 a year pays the same percentage of their income (not the same dollars) into Social Security as do middle class working families.